 Use the following chart to see if your fish are compatible.

 There are many popular online blogs (like mine!) and videos that are available for you to check out.
-Plenty of information can be found in online forums and other platforms.
+Plenty of information can be found on online forums and other platforms.

 Biological filtration cycle

-When setting up any new fish tank, it’s important that you understand the biological filtration cycle and what to look for to know when it’s safe to add your first fish.
+When setting up any new fish tank, it is important that you understand the biological filtration cycle and when your first fish should be added.

-A new saltwater tank will take between 4-8 weeks to properly cycle and during this time it’s important that you don’t add any new fish and check your water parameters.
+A new saltwater tank will take between 4–8 weeks to properly cycle and during this time you should check your water parameters and not add any new fish.

 You will want to make sure your ammonia and nitrate levels are at 0 before adding livestock to the tank.

 This is where beneficial bacteria will begin to form naturally throughout your tank.
-Over the period of 4-8 weeks, this bacteria will begin to break down harmful ammonia into nitrite and then nitrate.
+Over the period of 4–8 weeks, these bacteria will begin to break down harmful ammonia into nitrite and then nitrate.